Stay-at-home American dads rose along with joblessness

 "This increase in the number and share of stay-at-home dads would certainly fit with that," she said.One sign of convergence is that the amount of time that fathers are spending with their children has tripled since the 1980s, she said.

-Michael Gariepy, a 34-year-old resident of Sanford, Florida, decided to stay home to raise his son after he was laid off several years ago and took a less appealing job in customer service, shortly before his wife was due to give birth.
+Michael Gariepy, a 34-year-old resident of Sanford, Florida, decided to stay home to raise his son when he was laid off about two years ago, shortly before his wife was due to give birth.

-"It didn’t make sense to have someone else raise our child when we could cut back on our expenses and ... get to raise our child," said Gariepy, who decided to return to school at night.
+"It didn’t make sense to have someone else raise our child when we could cut back on our expenses and ... get to raise our child," Gariepy said.

 As he considers returning to the work force now that his son is 21 months old, Gariepy faces the question of whether he will be able to earn enough to cover child care expenses and commuting costs and still justify the change for his family.